Mengnan-Zhao-Happy/CGRm/README.md

-# Confusion-Geometry Rebalancing for Long-Tailed Adversarial Training
+# Confusion-Geometry Rebalancing for Long-Tailed AT

 ## Dataset building: